yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

   - `skip` - The number of units to skip.
 It's units largely depend on your previewer, such as lines for code, and percentages for videos
   - `window` - The [Window](#window) of the preview
 - `widgets` - List of renderable widgets, such as `{ ui.Paragraph {...}, ui.List {...}, ... }`

+This function is only available in the async context.

 ### `target_family()`